-Compensation Process Highlights (pages 19 and 28 - 30)
+Compensation Process Highlights (pages 21 and 28 - 31)

-- · Our Compensation and Personnel Committee receives advice from its independent compensation consultant. - We review total direct compensation and the mix of the compensation components for the named executive officers relative to our peer group as one of the factors in determining if compensation is adequate to attract and retain executive officers with the unique set of skills necessary to manage and motivate our global people and organizational advisory firm.
+- · Our Compensation and Personnel Committee receives advice from its independent compensation consultant. - We review total direct compensation and the mix of the compensation components for the named executive officers relative to our peer group as one of the factors in determining if compensation is adequate to attract and retain executive officers with the unique set of skills necessary to manage and motivate our global people and organizational advisory firm. - In order to assist the Company's efforts in weathering the economic environment created by COVID-19, the Company and each of the named executive officers agreed to a reduction in each named executive officer's base salary by 50%, effective May 1, 2020 through August 31, 2020 (which period was subsequently extended through December 31, 2020).
+The Compensation and Personnel Committee exercised its negative discretion to eliminate entirely the annual cash incentives for each of the named executive officers for fiscal year 2020 in light of the ongoing economic impact of COVID-19 on the Company.

-Elements of Compensation (pages 31 - 37)
+Elements of Compensation (pages 31 - 35)

 Element Purpose Determination Base Salary Compensate for services rendered during the fiscal year and provide sufficient fixed cash income for retention and recruiting purposes.
 Reviewed on an annual basis by the Compensation and Personnel Committee taking into account competitive data from our peer group, input from our compensation consultant, and the executive's individual performance.
+Reduced by 50% through December 31, 2020 as described above in fiscal year 2021 to address the financial impact of COVID-19.
 Annual Cash Incentives Motivate and reward named executive officers for achieving financial and strategy execution goals over a one-year period.
 Determined by the Compensation and Personnel Committee based upon performance goals, strategic objectives, competitive data, and individual performance.
+Negative discretion exercised resulting in no bonus for fiscal year 2020 in response to the financial impact of COVID-19.
 Long-Term Incentives Align the named executive officers' interests with those of stockholders, encourage the achievement of the long-term goals of the Company, and motivate and retain top talent.
 Determined by the Compensation and Personnel Committee based upon a number of factors including competitive data, total overall compensation provided to each named executive officer, and historic grants.

-Best Practices (page 28)
+Compensation Practices (page 28)

-- ✓ Our Board has adopted a clawback policy applicable to all cash incentive payments and performance-based equity awards granted to executive officers. - Our named executive officers are not entitled to any "single trigger" equity acceleration in connection with a change in control. - ✓ We have adopted policies prohibiting hedging, speculative trading or pledging of Company stock. - ✓ All named executive officers are required to own three times their annual base salary in Company common stock. - We do not provide excise tax gross-ups to any of our executive officers.
+- Our Board has adopted a clawback policy applicable to all cash incentive payments and performance-based equity awards granted to executive officers. - Our named executive officers are not entitled to any "single trigger" equity acceleration in connection with a change in control. - We have adopted policies prohibiting hedging, speculative trading or pledging of Company stock. - All named executive officers are subject to stock ownership requirements. - \checkmark We do not provide excise tax gross-ups to any of our executive officers. - V We proactively reduced the compensation of our Board and our named executive officers to align ourselves with the challenges that COVID-19 is presenting globally.